-This service enables for providing automated management functions between a Provider of Cross Support Services and a User of such.
-Therefore it is expected that the [SM-AUT] (Service Management Automation) will define the data format for providing full management service (i.e., automation).
+This service function enables the transmission of automated management functions between a Provider of Cross Support Services and a User of such.
+Therefore it is expected that the [SM-AUT] (Management Services Automation) will define the data format for providing full management service (i.e., automation).